rockdaboot/wget2/docs/wget2_manual.md

 * --retr-symlinks

   By default, when retrieving FTP directories recursively and a symbolic link is encountered, the symbolic link is traversed and the pointed-to files are retrieved.
-Currently, Wget does not traverse symbolic links to directories to download them recursively, though this feature may be added in the future.
+Currently, Wget2 does not traverse symbolic links to directories to download them recursively, though this feature may be added in the future.

   When --retr-symlinks=no is specified, the linked-to file is not downloaded.
 Instead, a matching symbolic link is created on the local filesystem.
 The pointed-to file will not be retrieved unless this recursive retrieval would have encountered it separately and downloaded it anyway.
-This option poses a security risk where a malicious FTP Server may cause Wget to write to files outside of the intended directories through a specially crafted .LISTING file.
+This option poses a security risk where a malicious FTP Server may cause Wget2 to write to files outside of the intended directories through a specially crafted .LISTING file.

   Note that when retrieving a file (not a directory) because it was specified on the command-line, rather than